-Chessmaster is undoubtedly the best established chess software series that dates back to the 1980s.
+Chessmaster is undoubtedly the best-established chess software series that dates back to the 1980s.
 Chessmaster XI is the latest addition to the franchise that has had input from the National Chess Champion Josh Waitzkin.
-The software is not just available for Windows, but also Xbox Live Arcade, PlayStation Portable and Nintendo DS.
+The software is not just available for Windows, but also Xbox Live Arcade, PlayStation Portable, and Nintendo DS.

 Chessmaster XI provides comprehensive details for all the classic and modern opening move variations.
 The software has a training mode that provides further analysis for your game.
 In addition, Chessmaster has great tournament options and extravagant presentation with its new 3D chess sets.

 Fritz 15 provides more advanced training options and some great playing modes.
 The software offers tutoring for all stages of a game.
-The program highlights things that you missed during the match at the end of a game and give you an ELO rating for your opening, middle and endgame.
+The program highlights things that you missed during the match at the end of a game and gives you an ELO rating for your opening, middle and endgame.

 The Komodo chess engine website boasts that this is the “world’s #1 chess program.”
 Komodo has won chess engine championships and beaten the USA’s top tournament players.
 Komodo 10 is the latest addition to the series that combines the best chess engine with the Fritz 15 64-bit UI.
-The program is retailing at $69.95, and you can add it to Windows or Mac OS X platforms.
+The program is retailing at around $70, and you can add it to Windows or Mac OS X platforms.

 The software offers users six months Premium Chessbase membership that will give you access to all its chess tutoring videos and other material.
 The “Modern Ideas in Chess” e-book that explores chess theory is bundled with the program.
 In addition, Komodo 10 also has newly enhanced 3D board displays with animated characters that move the chess pieces.

 Deep Rybka 4

 Rybka is a groundbreaking chess engine program that won consecutive WCCC championships, and Fritz 15 is based on that engine.
 Mr Rajlich, one of the great chess players, developed the original engine and has now enhanced it with Rybka 4.

 Other bonuses of this program are its extensive game database and one-year Classic membership for Playchess.com.
 Deep Rybka 4 Aquarium also comes with a copy of Openings Encyclopedia 2010 that includes comprehensive evaluations of all the chess opening moves and positions.

-Lucas Chess might not have a world-beating chess engine, but is better software for novice players than some of the alternatives here.
+Lucas Chess might not have a world-beating chess engine but is better software for novice players than some of the alternatives here.
 The program is also freeware, which is a big bonus.
 You can add it to Windows by clicking Downloads on the software’s website.